About Us

 Manager/Coordinator

 Matt took over the role of coordinator in 2024.
 Previously he had been a Field Supervisor and Wildlife Technician for SSWA.
-He has a BSc in Conservation Biology from UPEI and a Wildlife Conservation Technician diploma from Holland College.
+He has a BSc in Wildlife Conservation from UPEI and a Wildlife Conservation Technician diploma from Holland College.
 He is an avid fly fisher and enjoys playing volleyball and snowboarding in his free time.

 Romy Munkres